-Look back 100 or more years, if you needed a loan, then your ‘score’ was assessed based on the people you knew and the circles you moved in.
+Look back 100 or more years, if you need a loan, then your ‘score’ was assessed based on the people you knew and the circles you moved in.
 So it is an old idea updated using today’s technology.

 Couldn’t people just ‘trick’ the system by manipulating their social media profiles?